rafasf/rafasf-page/content/about/_index.md

 Working with a variety of technologies as a ThoughtWorks consultant.
 I love learning new things, applying and sharing my experience to deliver amazing products as well as building teams.

 Find more specific information on the social links below.
-Also, find pictures of some of my trips [here](https://www.flickr.com/photos/techzin/albums).

 If you want to contact me and prefer a secure communication, [here](https://keybase.io/rafasf) is my public key.